Position: Associate Head Coach/Recruiting Coordinator • 4th season

 Simpson-Kirr was the head coach at George Mason in Fairfax, Virginia from 2015-16.
 In her first season with the Patriots, she led the team to the best Atlantic-10 finish in program history and its best overall record since 2010.
 While at the helm of the Patriot program, Simpson-Kirr served on the AVCA All-American Selection Committee in 2016, during which time she was the East Region Committee Chair.
 She also earned the AVCA’s 30-under-30 Award in 2015, a prestigious national honor awarded to the top 30 volleyball coaches, at any level, under the age of 30.

 Prior to her time at George Mason, Simpson-Kirr was an assistant coach at Iowa for the 2014 season, during which time she was on the Hawkeye’s staff with Franklin.
-She also previously served as an assistant coach at Marquette (2013-14), East Carolina (2010-13) and Winona State in Winona, Minn.
-(2008-09).
+She also previously served as an assistant coach at Marquette (2013-14), East Carolina (2010-13) and Winona State in Winona, Minnesota (2008-09).

 “I am humbled and honored to become a part of the Clemson Volleyball Family,” said Simpson-Kirr.
 “There is a special energy when you walk through the Clemson campus.
 It is one of the most beautiful campuses I have seen, but I could tell from my initial interactions that the people are what makes it exceptional.

 “I am beyond excited to work with Michaela again.
 I believe she is one of the best leaders in our sport.
-Her vision for a program built upon championship behaviors is inspiring and I can’t wait to get started helping make that vision a reality.”
+Her vision for a program built upon Championship Behavior is inspiring and I cannot wait to get started helping make that vision a reality.”

 Simpson-Kirr was a standout setter at Wisconsin from 2004-07.
 She led the Badgers to four NCAA Tournament appearances, including two Elite Eight berths.
 She was a two-time AVCA All-American, and also a two-time All-Big Ten selection, both on the court and in the classroom.
 She ranks second all-time in Wisconsin program history in career assists, and is 17th all-time among Big Ten setters.